craftercms/js-sdk/packages/models/README.md

 # @craftercms/models

 This package contains data model definitions of different structures of Crafter CMS.
+This interfaces are useful when developing in typescript.

 ## Usage